The Human Vapor: Plot

 Kyoko convinces her newspaper to print an invitation to Mizuno, who arrives at the designated time and place to be interviewed.
 He explains that a scientist named Dr. Sano experimented on him and caused his transformation.
-Mizuno then killed Dr. Sano in a rage, but is now grateful for his powers and the chance to help his love Fujichiyo dance again.
+Mizuno then killed Dr. Sano in a rage, but is now grateful for his powers which allow him to be with Fujichiyo.
 The police arrive and attempt to subdue Mizuno, but he escapes once again.

 The police are soon forced to release Fujichiyo, as they are unable to charge her.
 She proceeds with her performance plans despite the musicians' refusal to attend out of fear.
 Mizuno visits her and declares his love, saying he would do anything for her.
 Scientist Dr. Tamiya meets with Okamoto and Tabata to devise a plan to destroy Mizuno using explosive gas.
 Kyoko pleads with Fujichiyo to cancel the performance, but she refuses, feeling it is her destiny and expressing love for Mizuno.

-On the night of the recital, as media and emergency crews observe the theater, a number of onlookers enter, demanding to see the "Human Vapor".
+On the night of the recital, as media and emergency crews observe the theater, a number of onlookers enter, demanding to see the "Human Vapor."
 Mizuno stands before them, announces that he is the Human Vapor, and transforms, scaring the crowd away.
 Fujichiyo and Jiya insist on continuing, and despite Kyoko's pleas, the switch is thrown to detonate the theater, but the circuit board has been sabotaged and the plan appears to be a failure.
 As the performance ends and Mizuno embraces Fujichiyo, she covertly pulls out a cigarette lighter and strikes it, destroying herself, Jiya (who chose to stay with her to the end), the theater, and Mizuno, who returns to solid form in death.